 Whirling disease is a malady of trout and salmon caused by a microscopic parasite that produces a spore.
 The water-borne parasite (Myxobolus cerebralis) may not directly kill trout, but fish heavily infested can become deformed or exhibit the erratic tail-chasing behavior from which the disease gets its name.
 Eventually, heavily infected young fish may die.
 The parasitic disease probably originated in Europe, where native brown trout have developed a natural resistance to the parasite.
-But these fish can still carry and transmit the spore.
+Resistant fish can still carry and transmit the spore.

 Whirling disease was first observed in the United States around 1958.
 The parasite was accidentally introduced in Colorado in the 1980s through imported trout from a private hatchery.
 It's now found in at least 20 states, including West Virginia, Pennsylvania, New York, Ohio, Michigan and most western states.

 Whirling disease is thought to be a major factor in the declines of wild rainbow trout populations in certain Colorado waters.
 It's suspected that the outbreak of the disease may be linked to other environmental factors that aren't yet apparent.
 The parasite has been confirmed in 13 of Colorado's 15 major river drainages, including the Colorado, South Platte, Gunnison, Arkansas and Rio Grande rivers, as well as in a number of state hatcheries.
 Once the disease parasite is established in the wild, it can persist indefinitely, depending on environmental conditions.
 Efforts to reduce the parasite in hatcheries are proving successful.

-Stocking - A policy implemented in spring 1995 prevents the stocking of trout from hatcheries testing positive into waters where whirling disease has not been found.
+Stocking - A policy implemented in spring 1995 prohibits the stocking of trout from hatcheries testing positive into waters where whirling disease has not been found.
 This includes wilderness areas and streams where native trout may be restored.
 Trout from positive hatcheries will be stocked into waters where the parasite has been found to minimize the risk of contaminating other watersheds.
 Only trout from negative testing hatcheries can be stocked into waters where the parasite has not been found.

 The Colorado Parks and Wildlife is developing a comprehensive policy to determine where and when stocking will occur.
 This policy is being developed by a group composed of anglers, federal land management agencies, business interests, tackle manufacturers, private trout growers and others.
-The goal is safeguard the aquatic resource while continuing to provide quality recreational fishing for trout and other fish in Colorado.
+The goal is to safeguard the aquatic resource while continuing to provide quality recreational fishing for trout and other fish in Colorado.

-Research - An exhaustive Colorado Parks and Wildlife research project has greatly increased the knowledge about whirling disease.
+Research - An exhaustive Colorado Parks and Wildlife research project has greatly increased knowledge about whirling disease.
 Colorado is coordinating its resources with other states to study the parasite.
-In February 1996, the Colorado Parks and Wildlife (then Division of Wildlife) and the U.S. Fish & Wildlife Service hosted a national conference of fishery biologists to share information on the disease and develop a comprehensive strategy for future research.
+In February 1996, Colorado Parks and Wildlife (then Division of Wildlife) and the U.S. Fish & Wildlife Service hosted a national conference of fishery biologists in order to share information on the disease and develop a comprehensive strategy for future research.
 This cooperation will maximize all efforts, avoid duplication of research and hopefully result in a better understanding of how to control the spread of the whirling disease parasite.